gemfire/gemfire-examples/custom-stats-logger/README.md

 server2 | OK     | [Logging Metric count 1 with timer interval set to 6000 ms]
 ```

-To stop the Stat logger execute the below function which is deployed a part of your statLogger.jar
+To stop the Stat logger execute the below function which is deployed a part of your custom-stats-logger-1.0-SNAPSHOT.jar.

 ```
 gfsh>execute function --id=StopStatLoggerTimer